UPcload/FitAnalytics-WebWidget-Android/README.md

 **`void create(String productSerial, JSONObject options)`**

 Create a widget instance inside the container page (optionally) initialize it with `productSerial` and `options`.
-Options can be `nil` or a dictionary of various options arguments.
+Options can be `null` or a dictionary of various options arguments.
 Important supported options are listed [here](#configurable-widget-options).

 This method should be called only after the **onWebWidgetReady** callback has been called (or inside the callback) and will trigger the **onWebWidgetInit** callback.
 If the `productSerial` has been specified, the **onWebWidgetProductLoad** will be also called, once the product info has been loaded.